sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   element

   Explanation       In case where the CLI COMMAND or PARAM does not have direct mapping to a table attribute in the DB, the CLI developer has the option to form the
-                    command in a python callback or jinja template.
-The developer has to map this tag value to a callback or a jinja template name.
+                    command in a Python callback.
+The developer has to map this tag value to a callback name.
-                    The mapping is to be provided in file CLI/acioner/show_config_data.py In most cases, the command rendering is short and can be done efficiently in python.
+                    The mapping is to be provided in file CLI/acioner/show_config_data.py In most cases, the command rendering is short and can be done efficiently in Python.
-                    A jinja template has overhead of loading which increases linearly with file size.
+                    A Jinja template has overhead of loading which increases linearly with file size.
-                    For command rendering it is recommended to implement it in python.
+                    For command rendering it is recommended to implement it in Python.

-6. Attribute       render_view_cb
+7. Attribute       render_view_cb

   Syntax            String